DXHeroes/knowledge-base-content/practices/code_review.md

 4. Review fewer than 400 lines at a time
 5. Set goals and expectations
 6. Automate what can be automated with the right tools
-7. Establish a systematic method of how to fix found mistakes
+7. Establish a systematic method of how to fix mistakes
-8. Give feedback that helps rather than criticize
+8. Give feedback that helps rather than just criticize

 ##Common Pitfalls of the Code Review
-- Developers do not want their code to be reviewed because they rely on automated tests more than the coleague’s opinion Firma ho nedělá, resp.
-Třeba si vývojář sám schvaluje pull requests (třeba v Gitu) Podcenění CR - nezafunguje, protože ten, co má dělat CR příliš důvěřuje tomu developerovi a odsouhlasí mu to, nezkontroluje pořádně
+- Developers do not want their code to be reviewed because they rely on automated tests more than on the coleague’s opinion.
-V CR se zaměřuju na stylistické chyby místo funkčních Pokud tým není úplně homogenní a nemá jasná pravidla, zbytečně se dohadujou nad blbostma (mezera nebo tabulátor) Neexistují obecná pravidla pro CR
-Dělá se nad příliš malými změnami, dávám pull request ke každé maličké změně v kódu.
-Mělo by se udělat, až když jsou výraznější změny.
-Pak to zabírá moc času
-Pokud ho neudělám hned, můžu ztratit nit
+- Developers merch their own pull requests to save time.
+- The code review does not help when the developer does not check the code properly.
+Usually they trust the author and do not expect them to make mistakes.
+Ensure to review the code carefully, to err is human.
+- The reviewer focuses more on stylistic mistakes instead of functional ones.
+- If the team is not very homogeneous and has no clear rules, they can waste time with arguing over meaningless trivia.
+- The team spends too much time with code reviewing when the author creates a pull request for every little code change.
+Ensure to create pull requests for important code changes.
+- If the reviewer does not do the code review immediately, they can lose track.

 ##Resources for the Code Review
 - [Perforce: 9 Best Practices for Code Reviews] (https://www.perforce.com/blog/qac/9-best-practices-code-reviews)